TRIBUTES have been paid to a cycling campaigner who has been killed in an accident.

 He spent much of his time maintaining and restoring bicycles at his home.

 Mrs Gartside added: “He’d only just finished building a replacement bike for my son, whose own cycle had been stolen.
-The replacement cost a fraction of what he’d have paid elsewhere – and was twice as good.
+The replacement cost a fraction of what he’d have paid elsewhere – and was

 “Mark was a unique man who was truly irreplaceable.”